Timeline (video game): Reception

 Niko Sylvester of The Electric Playground criticized the game's linear gameplay and its controls, as well as the Kate character, "who tells you exactly what you need to do, even if she's chained to the wall in a dungeon three floors below you.
 Having Kate around is like having a narrated walkthrough you can't turn off."
 Sylvester wrote that some of the game's graphics "are quite nice" when viewed from a distance, but stated that a majority of them were "uninspiring at best."
 Sylvester called the game's music "actually quite good, if occasionally repetitive. [...]
 The other sound effects are occasionally very good, sometimes extremely irritating, but mostly average."
 Sylvester concluded that Timeline could make a decent family video game to play.
 Erik Wolpaw of Computer Games Strategy Plus criticized the game's short length of approximately 90 minutes, and wrote that in general, progressing through each level "is a slightly more challenging version of clicking the install program's 'Next' button."
-Samuel Bass of Next Generation said, "Short, dull, and ugly, this wretched trip to the Renaissance Faire should have been left on the bookshelf where it belongs."
+Samuel Bass of NextGen said, "Short, dull, and ugly, this wretched trip to the Renaissance Faire should have been left on the bookshelf where it belongs."